 On July 18, 2012, the Historic Preservation Commission held a public hearing and took public comment to assist the Commission in its preparation of any comments of the Commission on the Draft Environmental Impact Report (DEIR) for the proposed 706 Mission Street - The Mexican Museum and Residential Tower Project (2008.1084E).
-After discussion, the Commission determined that the DEIR presented sufficiently addressed and responded to the comments made previously by the ARC and that the write-up regarding the treatment to the building was adequate.
+After discussion, the Commission determined that the DEIR presented sufficiently addressed and responded to the comments made previously by the ARC and that the write-up regarding the treatment to the historic Aronson Building building and the then-proposed, but not yet adopted, Conservation District, was adequate.